MetPX/sarracenia/_sources/How2Guides/Admin.rst.txt

 first time a posting is received, it could be picked by one instance, and if a duplicate one is received it would likely be picked up by another instance. **For effective duplicate suppression with instances**, one must **deploy two layers of subscribers**.
-Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route posts by checksum to a **second layer of subscribers (sr_winnow) whose duplicate suppression caches are active.**
+Use a **first layer of subscribers (shovels)** with duplicate suppression turned off and output with *post_exchangeSplit*, which route posts by path to a **second layer of subscribers (sr_winnow) whose duplicate suppression caches are active.**